timow/tusbproxy/README.md

     +------------+         +----------+          +----------+

 The client can control the USB stack of the Teensy board via a dedicated serial protocol.
-As such the client can implement a USB device in software (e.g., relying in scapy).
+As such, the client can implement a USB device in software (e.g., relying on scapy).

 Requirements